astropy/halotools/docs/mock_making/models.rst

 	>>> kravtsov04 = preloaded_hod_blueprints.Kravtsov04(luminosity_threshold=-18, redshift_space=True, colors='sdss')

-For a complete listing of the optional features supported by this pre-built model, see the Kravtsov04 documentation.
+For a complete listing of the optional features supported by this pre-built model, see the Kravtsov04 documentation `~halotools.empirical_models`.

 .. _list_of_default_models: